avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-16-11-Add-custom-sounds.md

 {:.verify}
 ### Checkpoint 11

 Every time you speak the wake word "Alexa" to your prototype (Alexa's state changes to "Listening...") you should hear your custom sound play, indicating that Alexa has opened a channel to the cloud and is ready for your request.
-The */home/pi/CustomSounds* folder has several different .wav files - experiment with different sounds at various states in the UI manager!
+Go online and find new .wav files - experiment with different sounds at various states in the UI manager!

-Your customers will expect their experience to be consistent across many Alexa-enabled devices.
+Your customers will expect their user experience to be consistent across any Alexa-enabled device.
 You can learn best practices for implementing visual and audio cues on your device by visiting our [AVS UX Design overview page](https://developer.amazon.com/docs/alexa-voice-service/ux-design-overview.html).

 ---